szabotudor/Arch--Install-Guide/README.md

 - When prompted with a large selection of packages, just press enter to install all of them

 ### Part-7.2: xfce
-- Run `sudo pacman -S xfce4 xfce-goodies`
+- Run `sudo pacman -S xfce4 xfce4-goodies`
 - You will be prompted with a few choices
 - Press enter on all of them